jadecobra/python_tdd_exercises/source/calculator/calculator_iv.rst

     def add(first_input, second_input):
         if isinstance(first_input, str) or isinstance(second_input, str):

-  the test is still passing
+  the test is still green

 * I remove the :ref:`exception handler<how to use try...except...else>` from the `else clause`_